 1. discussions between the faculty member and appropriate administrative officers looking toward a mutual settlement;

-2. a written statement of complaint, framed with reasonable particularity by the Chancellor or the Chancellor’s delegate, and a written statement of complaint from the individual or individuals who are parties to the complaint, having been submitted to the concerned faculty member and to the AFTPE committee;
+2. a written statement of complaint, framed with reasonable particularity by the Chancellor or the Chancellor’s delegate, and a written statement of complaint from the individual or individuals who are parties to the complaint, having been submitted to the concerned faculty member and to the AFTPE Committee;

-3. an informal inquiry by the AFTPE committee which, failing to effect an adjustment, will determine whether in its opinion dismissal proceedings should be undertaken, without its opinion being binding upon the Chancellor.
+3. an informal inquiry by the AFTPE Committee which, failing to effect an adjustment, will determine whether, in its opinion, dismissal proceedings should be undertaken, without its opinion being binding upon the Chancellor.

-A dismissal for cause meeting the requirements above will be preceded by a formal statement of charges, and the faculty member concerned will have the right to be heard initially by a hearing panel selected by the AFTPE committee in accord with procedures approved by the Senate February 21, 1973 (Section 4.6).
+A dismissal for cause meeting the requirements above will be preceded by a formal statement of charges, and the faculty member concerned will have the right to be heard initially by a hearing panel selected by the AFTPE Committee in accord with procedures approved by the Senate February 21, 1973 (Section 4.6).

 Hearing panel members will remove themselves from the case, either at the request of a party or on their own initiative, if they deem themselves disqualified for bias or interest.
 Each party will have a maximum of two challenges without stated cause.
 Replacements for disqualified members will be selected by the remaining members of the hearing panel.

 Service of notice of hearing with specific charges in writing must be made at least 20 days prior to the hearing.
 Faculty members may waive a hearing or may respond to the charges in writing at any time before the hearing.
-If individuals waive a hearing, but deny the charges against them or assert that the charges do not support a finding of adequate cause, the hearing panel will evaluate all available evidence and rest its recommendation upon the evidence in the record.
+If faculty waive a hearing but deny the charges against them or assert that the charges do not support a finding of adequate cause, the hearing panel will evaluate all available evidence and rest its recommendation upon the evidence in the record.

 The hearing panel will inquire of the individuals whether the hearing will be open or closed and must abide by their preference.